741 Colonel Ledyard Highway

 Director/Town Engineer Steve stated the $35,000 may not be enough funding to

-complete the construction in the following two missing sections located in front of
+complete the construction oof the sidewalks in the two missing sections: (1) In front

-Holdridge Garden Center and across the street in front of Dime Bank up to the Post
+of Holdridge Garden Center; and (2) Across the street in front of Dime Bank up to

-Office.
-However, he stated that they would have plans and State Permits in-place and
+the Post Office.
+However, he stated that they would have plans and State Permits

-would get as much accomplished as they could with the ARPA Funding and then
+in-place and would get as much accomplished as they could with the ARPA Funding

-continue to work to complete the sidewalks as funding becomes available.
-He noted
+and would then continue to work to complete the sidewalks as funding becomes

-the Multi-Use Pathway, which was being paid by Local Transportation Capital
+available.
+He noted the Multi-Use Pathway, which was being paid by Local

 ·